dmitrypek/P3DFFT_Documentation/docs/source/p3dfft++_c_reference.rst

         :header: "Argument", "Description"
         :widths: auto

 	   "*pdims*", "The dimensions of the 3D processor grid.
 Value of 1 implies the corresponding dimension is local.
-These are stored in Fortran (row-major) order, i.e. adjacent MPI tasks are mapped onto the lowest index of the processor grid.
+These are stored in Fortran (row-major) order, i.e. adjacent MPI tasks are mapped onto the lowest index of the processor grid."
 	   "*mpicomm*", "The MPI communicator this processor grid is living on.
 The library makes it own copy of the communicator, in order to avoid interference with the user program communication."

 p3dfft_init_data_grid